Survivor 43: Future appearances

 Outside of Survivor, Cassidy Clark competed on the second season of The Challenge: USA.
 In 2025, Noelle Lambert and Ryan Medrano competed on the second season of Raid the Cage.
+Lambert, Sami Layadi, and Jesse Lopez competed on Beast Games: Strong vs. Smart.

 Season summary

 The season filmed in the Mamanuca Islands of Fiji.

 Eighteen new castaways were divided into three tribes of six: Baka, Coco, and Vesi.
 The tribes fared relatively equally in challenges, but Baka and Vesi teamed up in the later ones against Coco, who had yet to see Tribal Council after three eliminations.
 Tribe dynamics saw Elie and Jeanine in the minority of Baka, Ryan on the outs of Coco, and two pairs on Vesi (Cody-Jesse and Dwight-Noelle).

 At the merge, Baka and Vesi initially planned to join forces, but a series of votes left Baka in the minority instead.
 Cody and Jesse then took the reins, orchestrating the blindsides of various threats.
 Jesse, who had obtained advantages from other castaways, then blindsided Cody using the latter's own idol.
 This ultimately made him a big threat, and he was defeated in the firemaking challenge by Gabler from Baka.

 At the Final Tribal Council, former Coco Cassidy highlighted the moves she made, but many jurors called her out for making those moves behind other player's shadows.
 Owen was criticized for never having control, and Gabler's social game earned the jury's respect.
 Thus, Gabler was named the Sole Survivor in a 7-1-0 vote over Cassidy and Owen.